Position: Principal Investigator, Assistant Professor.

 Pronouns: She/her/ella.

-Position: Ph.D.
-Student (M.D./Ph.D. program).
+Position: Ph.D. candidate (M.D./Ph.D. program).

 Pronouns: He/him.

 About: Andrea was born and raised in downtown Philadelphia.
 The son of two Italian immigrants, he also spent a significant portion of his upbringing with family in Italy, and continues to visit every year.
 Andrea attended Brown University for his undergraduate studies, where he received his B.S. in Neuroscience in 2020, completing an honors thesis and graduating magna cum laude.
 During his time at Brown he worked in the laboratory of Dr. Carlos Aizenman, studying activity-dependent neural plasticity and extracellular matrix remodeling in the optic tectum of Xenopus laevis.
 Furthermore, he worked as a research assistant for Dr. David Yaden at Johns Hopkins’ Center for Psychedelic and Consciousness Research, publishing several reviews on psychedelic mechanisms and clinical applications.
 In his gap year before graduate school, Andrea joined Dr. Gül Dölen’s lab at Johns Hopkins, where he conducted behavioral experiments in mice to investigate MDMA’s potential to reopen critical periods of plasticity.
-In 2021, Andrea joined the MD/PhD program at Thomas Jefferson University, where he is currently a PhD candidate in the Blanco-Suárez lab studying mechanisms of post-stroke recovery and critical period plasticity.
+In 2021, Andrea joined the MD/PhD program at Thomas Jefferson University, where he is currently a PhD candidate in the Blanco-Suárez lab studying mechanisms of post-stroke recovery and plasticity.
 In his free time, Andrea enjoys spending time with his brother Pietro, playing and watching basketball with friends, trying new restaurants in the city, and traveling the world.

-Position: Ph.D.
-Candidate (Biomedical Sciences Ph.D. program, Neuroscience).
+Position: Ph.D. candidate (Biomedical Sciences Ph.D. program, Neuroscience).

 Pronouns: She/her.